What is Get Covered New Jersey?

 New Jersey employers can also find information on coverage for small businesses of up to 50 employees here.

-GetCoveredNJ is a source of affordable health insurance for New Jersey residents who do not have health coverage from their employers or access to other health care programs.
+Get Covered New Jersey is a source of affordable health insurance for New Jersey residents who do not have health coverage from their employers or access to other health care programs.
 Financial help is available to help lower the cost of premiums and out-of-pocket costs for those who qualify.
-Residents can also learn at GetCoveredNJ if they might qualify for NJ FamilyCare, New Jersey’s publicly funded health insurance program.
+Residents can also learn at Get Covered New Jersey (abbreviated as GetCoveredNJ) if they might qualify for NJ FamilyCare, New Jersey’s publicly funded health insurance program.

 To shop on GetCoveredNJ you:

 - Must live in the United States and have a primary residence in New Jersey

 - Must be considered a resident of the United States and New Jersey for tax purposes

 - Must be a U.S. citizen or national.
 If you are a non-citizen, you must be lawfully present in the U.S. for the entire time you plan to have health coverage (see here)